Justice Ministry ~ Living Our Principles

 Ruth was a board member from 2014 to 2016.
 She became a member of First Parish Northborough UU in 1985.

-Ruth is an accomplished flautist and choir member who, for many years, has generously shared her musical talents during worship services and at many UU gatherings.
-Ruth is passionate about living her values and principles by taking action and engaging in social justice.
+Ruth was an accomplished flautist and choir member who, for many years, has generously shared her musical talents during worship services and at many UU gatherings.
+Ruth was passionate about living her values and principles by taking action and engaging in social justice.
 It is in honor of her love of music and justice that we name this award for her.

 Feel free to follow my personal posts on social media and to share any posts that reflect our Seven Principles on your own Facebook pages.
 Discussion welcome!

 *Theresa Ines Soto, Interim Minister at Unitarian Universalist Congregation of Flint